 Dan Mangelsdorf - Non-Executive Chair

-Dan Mangelsdorf is Chairman of the Warakirri Cropping Trusts, a role he has held since July 2014.
-In addition to his role with Warakirri, Dan is also a board member of Graincorp, where he chairs the Business Risk Committee and is a member of the Board Audit Committee.
+Dan is Chairman of the Warakirri Cropping Trusts, a role he has held since July 2014.
+He is currently a Non-Executive Director for Warakirri Asset Management and is a board member of GrainCorp Limited.
+Dan holds a Bachelor of Agricultural Economics (Hons) from the University of New England and is a Fellow of the Australian Institute of Company Directors.
 Dan owns and operates farming interests in New South Wales, and is an experienced company director with agricultural, supply chain, international trade and risk management expertise.

 Jim Mckay - Managing Director

-Jim joined Warakirri in the role of Managing Director in March 2017, with over 25 years’ experience across the financial services industry.
-Prior to joining Warakirri, Jim was Head of Distribution for Franklin Templeton Investments, Managing Director of the wealth management division of Challenger, the CEO of Boss Software International, and Head of Distribution for ING Investment Management and a member of their Asian Leadership Team.
-Jim has a Bachelor of Economics, a Post Graduate Degree in Finance and Investments, and an MBA from the Melbourne Business School at the University of Melbourne.
+Jim was appointed as Managing Director of Warakirri in 2017.
+Prior to joining Warakirri, he was most recently Head of Distribution for Franklin Templeton Investments, Managing Director of the wealth management division of Challenger, and the CEO of Boss Software International.
+Jim holds a Bachelor of Economics from the University of Tasmania, a Post Graduate Degree in Finance and Investments, and an MBA from the Melbourne Business School.
 Jim is a member of the Australian Institute of Company Directors and a Graduate of their Company Directors program.
-Jim is also a member of the investment committees of two charitable institutions.

 Jane Tongs - Non-executive Director

-Jane is a Non-executive director and has held the position since 2010.
-Jane is a corporate adviser.
+Jane was appointed as a Non-executive director in 2010.
 She is chairman of Netwealth Holdings Limited and Lend Lease Australian Prime Property Fund Investors Committee and is a Director of Australian Energy Market Operator Limited, Cromwell Property Group and Catholic Church Insurances.
-Jane has an Executive MBA from the Melbourne Business School, a Business degree from RMIT and is a fellow of the Institute of Chartered Accountants.
+Previously, Jane was a Financial Services and Litigation Partner with PricewaterhouseCoopers.
+Jane holds an Executive MBA from the Melbourne Business School, a Business degree from RMIT and is a fellow of the Institute of Chartered Accountants.
 Jane is also a member of the Institute of Company Directors.
-Jane has over 20 years’ experience as a senior executive and company director in both private and government owned infrastructure, funds management, insurance and property businesses.
-Previously, Jane was a Financial Services Litigation Partner with PricewaterhouseCoopers.

 Warakirri Cropping’s management team are dedicated to exceed our investor’s expectations, whilst developing and supporting our people to ensure a sustainable future.

-Adrian Goonan, CEO Warakirri Cropping & Diversified Agriculture Funds Management
+Adrian Goonan, Head of Cropping and Diversified Agriculture

 Adrian joined Warakirri in August 2008 as Head of Agribusiness.
 Adrian holds a Bachelor of Applied Science Project Management and is a graduate of the Australian Institute of Company Directors.
 Adrian’s background and blend of professional experience is across three main areas; Agriculture (particularly agricultural investments), Funds Management and Project Management.
 Adrian commenced his current role in September 2011.